Google: Preventing E Criminal

 Encryption

-Google takes many steps to keep your personal information safe from hackers and criminals.
+Google takes many steps to keep your personal information safe from intruders and intruders.
 By default, the Gmail connection between your computer and Google is encrypted.
 This helps protect your Google activity from being intercepted.
-This method of protection, known as SSL encryption throughout the connection, is the default when you're signed in to Google Drive and many other services.
+This protection method, known as SSL encryption throughout the connection, is the default when you are logged in to Google Drive and many other services.

 Account suspicious alert warnings